 - Pension fund situation: You should take a close look at your pension fund’s financial situation – and avoid paying into it if it does not have sufficient cover in order to avoid losses.

 Distribute larger purchase amounts over several years.
-This will reduce the progressive tax rate several times over, resulting in tax savings.
+This will reduce the progressive tax rate several times over, resulting in further tax savings.

 When is a voluntary purchase in the pension fund a good idea?